John Hill (classicist): Artistic recognition

 He was portrayed around 1801 by Sir Henry Raeburn seated on Raeburn's favourite red chair.
 His son stands beside him.

 Family

 He married Anne Macleod.
-Their daughter Elizabeth Hill (died 1869) married James Nairne of Claremont WS FRSE (1782–1847) in 1807, and their other daughter, Mary Hill (died 1857) married Thomas Guthrie Wright FRSE in 1809.
-He was uncle to Rev George Cook FRSE and Norman Macleod FRSE.
+Their daughter Elizabeth Hill (died 1869) married James Nairne of Claremont (1782–1847) in 1807, and their other daughter, Mary Hill (died 1857) married Thomas Guthrie Wright in 1809.
+He was uncle to Rev George Cook and Norman Macleod.